mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

 * Your team won't be keeping up with what is landing on the branch.
 Regular communication and/or demos of where you are at and where you are going can help keep your changes in peoples' minds.
-* You should rebase against master often to avoid a giant headache when you eventually merge
+* You should rebase against main often to avoid a giant headache when you eventually merge
 * Consider creating new components instead of editing old ones if you have extensive enough changes.
 This way it's a very small change to flip from one